localstack/docs/content/en/user-guide/ci/gitlab-ci/samples/index.md

 This can be stored locally, like we did below, or remotely in our Web Application.
 Find more information on them [here](/user-guide/state-management/cloud-pods/).

-In case of failure the pipeline dumps the logs of Localstack and preserves them as artifacts for further investigations.
+After each run the runner dumps all relevant logs into the console for debugging purposes.

 ```
 image: docker:20.10.16-dind